The Economic and Intangible Benefits of Trading in Your Arcade Games

 An often-overlooked aspect of trade-in programs is the opportunity to individualize your game room: to depart in creative directions from the same assortment of games that a competing location may choose to feature.
-By trading up to innovative products that appeal directly to your particular brand of customer, you can claim experiences that are all your own and differentiate yourself along the way from your competitors.
+By trading up to innovative products that appeal directly to your particular type of customer, you can claim experiences that are all your own and differentiate yourself along the way from your competitors.

-Whether you are looking to create a uniquely creative gaming space, to avail yourself of the marketing power that accompanies big-ticket arcade offerings, to differentiate yourself from the competition, or just to maintain your revenue by keeping fresh arcade options at the center of your game room, the most significant benefit of trading in your arcade games is also the simplest: trade-in programs reduce your cost for new equipment.
+Whether you are looking to create a uniquely creative gaming space, avail yourself of the marketing power that accompanies big-ticket arcade offerings, differentiate yourself from the competition, or maintain your revenue by keeping fresh arcade options at the center of your game room, the most significant benefit of trading in your arcade games is also the simplest: trade-in programs reduce your cost for new equipment.

 Most of your arcade games, after all—even those that are generating lower income—carry plenty of value, and when you leverage that value against the cost of acquiring the latest equipment, you reduce your capital outlay and set yourself more affordably on the way to greater revenue.
 You can also take advantage of the great finance and leasing programs available, which will help keep your out-of-pocket spending minimal when working to refresh your room.

 Sign up for our newsletter to be the first to hear about new releases, product promotions, updates, and more!

-Jonathan Betti is Senior Vice President of Sales & Business Development for Betson Enterprises.
+Jonathan Betti is the Senior Vice President of Sales & Business Development for Betson Enterprises.
 Jon and the Betson team are focused on providing customer-centric products and solutions for the location-based entertainment business.
 Jon is passionate about the arcade space and has worked with manufacturers to develop several successful game concepts.